 Day 1-2 - Cairo - overnight train

-- Sleeping berths (beds and linen) are provided in private cabins and an airline-style dinner will be served.
+- An airline-style dinner will be served.
 It is worth bringing additional snacks and your tour leader can help you to arrange this.
 A toilet is located at the end of each carriage.

 Grand Pyramids or similar